Gankra/abi-cafe/README.md

 However, you have two "power user" options available:

-* Generate the ron itself with generate_primitive_tests in main.rs (example: ui128.ron).
+* Generate the ron itself with generate_procedural_tests in main.rs (example: ui128.ron).
 This is good for bruteforcing a bunch of different combinations if you just want to make sure a type/feature generally works in many different situations.

 * Use the "Handwritten" convention and manually provide the implementations (example: opaque_example.ron).
 This lets you basically do *anything* without the testing framework having to understand your calling convention or type/feature.
 Manual impls go in handwritten_impls and use the same naming/structure as generated_impls.